smattymatty/mathew-storm-site/A_base/content/home.md

 {~ card title="Why Sisyphus?" footer="The Eternal Struggle of Progress" ~}
 Like Sisyphus pushing his boulder up the mountain, I push code, ideas, and humanity forward every day.
 But unlike Sisyphus, I'm not condemned to this task - I've chosen it.

-Every line of code is a moral choice.
-Every algorithm encodes values.
-Every AI deployment affects human lives.
-This is the boulder I push: ensuring technology serves human flourishing.
+Writing code means making countless small decisions that add up to big impacts.
+This is the boulder I've chosen to push: building technology that serves rather than subjugates.

 The struggle isn't punishment - it's purpose.
 And I wouldn't have it any other way.
 {~~}